vasumahesh1/Flamenco/README.md

 [Latest Azura Build](https://ci.appveyor.com/project/vasumahesh1/azura)

 These links will download all the necessary config / logging / shaders / textures etc. to run the application, all as one zip.
+Also, these executables are running at 120 FPS, so your VSync must be off.
+We were able to achieve around 480 FPS as well, but we locked it at 120 FPS such that older hardware can run them as well with the same weights / configs needed for the simulation.

 ----------------